 Fight director Kate Waters made her Royal Opera debut in 2013 on Written on Skin, directed by Katie Mitchell, and has since returned to work on Don Giovanni and Die Meistersinger von Nürnberg, both directed by Kasper Holten.

 Waters is one of only two women on the Equity Register of Fight Directors and works widely in theatre.
 For the National Theatre her credits include Dara, Rules for Living, Othello, Port, The Curious Incident of the Dog in the Night-Time (also West End), The Comedy of Errors, One Man, Two Guvnors (also West End, Broadway and world tour), Frankenstein, Season’s Greetings, Hamlet, Women Beware Women and War Horse (also West End).
-Further credits include Julius Caesar and Henry IV (Donmar Warehouse), Love’s Sacrifice, Hamlet, Titus Andronicus and King Lear (RSC), Liberian Girl (Royal Court), Noises Off (Old Vic and West End), The Duchess of Malfi and Sweet Bird of Youth (Old Vic), Bugsy Malone (Lyric Hammersmith), Henry IV Parts I and II (Peter Hall Company, Bath Theatre Royal), Henry VI and Dr Faustus (Shakespeare’s Globe), A Midsummer Night’s Dream and Peter Pan (Regent’s Park Open Air Theatre), From Here to Eternity (West End), Macbeth, The Ruling Class and Richard III (Trafalgar Studios) and The Last Goodbye (Old Globe, San Diego).
+Further credits include Julius Caesar and Henry IV (Donmar Warehouse), Doctor Faustus, Love’s Sacrifice, Hamlet, Titus Andronicus and King Lear (Royal Shakespeare Company), Liberian Girl (Royal Court), Noises Off (Old Vic and West End), The Duchess of Malfi and Sweet Bird of Youth (Old Vic), Bugsy Malone (Lyric Hammersmith), Henry IV Parts I and II (Peter Hall Company, Bath Theatre Royal), Henry VI and Dr Faustus (Shakespeare’s Globe), A Midsummer Night’s Dream and Peter Pan (Regent’s Park Open Air Theatre), From Here to Eternity (West End), Macbeth, The Ruling Class and Richard III (Trafalgar Studios) and The Last Goodbye (Old Globe, San Diego).

 Waters often works for television, credits including ‘Coronation Street’.